Title: Using Vehicles for College Business Policy

 There is a minimum charge of $25 per vehicle rental as well as a $25 cancellation fee if you fail to cancel the van and not pick up your keys.

-Anyone driving a college vehicle must be on the approved drivers list, which includes passing a motor-vehicle background check and maintaining the online SafeColleges safety training program certification that must be renewed every two year.
+Anyone driving a College vehicle must be on the approved drivers list and must operate the vehicle as listed in the Policy above.
 Vehicles will not be reserved/checked out without a college account number.
 To reserve a vehicle, contact the Buntrock Commons Office at x3017.
 Key packets can be picked up at:

 - Buntrock Office – Summer